2008 Akihabara massacre: Reactions and consequences

-Konami canceled three launch events of Metal Gear Solid 4: Guns of the Patriots in Tokyo, with the "safety of participants in mind" as a result of the attack.
-Elsewhere, the Super Sentai series airing at the time of the attack, Engine Sentai Go-onger, featured transforming daggers as part of the heroes' standard personal sidearms, called "Switch Funshaken Rocket Dagger(s)".
+Konami canceled three launch events of the video game Metal Gear Solid 4: Guns of the Patriots in Tokyo, with the "safety of participants in mind".
+The Super Sentai series airing at the time of the attack, Engine Sentai Go-onger, featured transforming daggers as part of the heroes' standard personal sidearms, called "Switch Funshaken Rocket Dagger(s)".
 After the attack, which occurred the day immediately after the daggers made their debut in the series, both Bandai (the company that makes the toy versions of the weapons) and Toei (the company that produces the TV series) changed their names to "Switch Funshaken Rocket Booster(s)" and re-designated them as "swords" rather than "daggers" out of respect for the victims of the attack, and to lessen any trauma in the 6-to-8-year-old audience that the tokusatsu franchise regularly targets.

 Katō's parents gave an apology to the victims in a television interview after the massacre.
-As of 2010 Katō's father had resigned from his job and was living in seclusion in Aomori, while his mother had been hospitalized for mental health reasons.
+As of 2010, Katō's father had resigned from his job and was living in seclusion in Aomori, while his mother had been hospitalized for mental health reasons.
 In April 2014, Katō's 28-year-old brother committed suicide, having previously indicated that he was unable to live with the scars and shame resulting from the massacre.

 Conviction and execution

 On 24 March 2011, Katō was sentenced to death by the Tokyo District Court after it found him fully responsible for the attack.
 In September 2012, the Tokyo High Court upheld the death penalty on appeal.
-Katō expressed remorse over the massacre, stating that he "would like to apologize to those who passed away, the injured and their families".
+Katō expressed remorse over the massacre, stating that he "would like to apologize to those who passed away, the injured, and their families".
 Upon entering a guilty plea, he said he "knew he was the culprit though [he] had no memory of some parts of the incident".
 The Supreme Court of Japan upheld the death penalty on 2 February 2015.
 Katō's death sentence was subsequently finalized, and he was held on death row until he was executed by hanging at the Tokyo Detention House on the morning of 26 July 2022.